QMSS-G5072-2023/Rick-Morty-API/README.md

 # rmtrend

-The package is designed as an API client for users to interact with the Rick & Morty API and to retriece data regarding Rick & Morty from Reddit API.
+The package is designed as an API client for users to interact with the Rick & Morty API and to retrieve data regarding Rick & Morty from Reddit API.

 ## Installation